Improvement and assessment framework

 All CCGs are assessed by NHS England every quarter to ensure that they are delivering quality services that provide better outcomes for patients.

-The CCG’s year-end and assurance assessment for 2016/17 rated the CCG as “Outstanding”.
-Read more here.
+Read more here about how the CCG’s year-end assurance assessment for 2016/17 was rated “Outstanding”.

 The CCG improvement and assessment framework for 2016-17 sets out four domains and six clinical indicators that reflect the key elements of a well led effective clinical commissioner and underpin assurance discussions between CCGs and NHS England, whilst identifying ongoing ambitions for CCG development.